tech-med/medlearnity.com/src/content/blog/how-to-study-for-usmle-step-1/index.md

   - 'study-for-usmle'
   - 'usmle'
   - 'usmle-step-1'
 description: 'USMLE Step 1 is the first of three major exams that each student needs to complete to practice medicine.
-We understand that going into this exam can be ner'
+We understand that going into this exam can be ner.'
 ---

 USMLE Step 1 is the first of three major exams that each student needs to complete to practice medicine.
 We understand that going into this exam can be nerve-wracking.
 But, don't be scared.
 Calm down, relax, get a plan in place, and execute that plan.
 Let's talk about how to study for USMLE Step 1 and how to score 250 and more.
 Yes, you can score 250 and above on step 1.
 It's possible - we'll show you how